philion/wikinator/README.md

 - [x] get first test working
 - [ ] simple formatting tests
 - [x] build commands (unimplemented)
+- [ ] for single input file, assume single output filename (if doen't exists). if does, and is dir, write -in-.

 Let's combine testing lists with a simple test:
 - load a file with a list